Noiredd/Filmatyk/HOWITWORKS.md

 Instead, the API (before doing anything else) retrieves all of the rules and aggregates them by tags, inverting the rule tree.
 The *parsing rules caching* (see `FilmwebAPI::__cacheParsingRules`) constructs a sort of  inverted rule tree, in which the tag type in in the top level, then are the class names, and for each of those, a specific parsing rule is defined.
 The `text`, `attr` and `list` keys describe how to parse the element and the original rule name contains the name of the element to be produced.
-This allows the parser to look by tags, extracting all `div`s just once, scanning through them just once, and - upon finding one with an interesting class name - process the element.
+This allows the parser to look by tags, extracting all `div`s just once, scanning through them just once, and - upon finding one with an interesting class name - retrieve the element and optionally convert it to the given `type`.

 This however only lets the parser obtain the generic item information.
 Ratings are held somewhere else in the document - *not* in the same major div as the item.